coopergillan/advent-of-ruby-2020/rust/README.md

 Include solutions written in Rust.
 Each day has its own directory and Cargo project to start.
 This makes it a little easier to get up and running for a given day.
-Perhaps later this can all be reorganized some.
+Perhaps later this can all be reorganized.

 To run a given day, first navigate to the directory: